 The Time in Between AND the Seamstress, by Maria Dueñas.
 The book Tiempo entre Costuras has been published with two titles in English, one in England and one in the USA.
 This wonderful historical novel is set partly in 1930’s Madrid (just before the Civil War), partly in Spanish Morocco shortly thereafter, then again in Madrid.
 There’s a good strong woman character, love interest, history and intrigue.
 A great read. (personal note: heard the author speak on this book, and background is based at least partly on family memories of their life in Morocco).
 Maria’s second book is called The Heart has Its Reasons in English (Mision Olvido in Spanish) is about the Spanish missions in California.
 Third book The Vineyard (Templanza in Spanish) is about a Spanish man, adventurer, entrepreneur, living first in the Caribbean then in southern Spain, trying to rescue a failing wine cellar.

 Shadow of the Wind, The Angel’s Game and The Prisoner of Heaven, all by author Carlos Ruiz Zafon, and all set in Barcelona.
 Very unusual, a bit spooky and a bit magical reality, most people love these books (I sure do!) but they are not for people who like to know where they are and where they are going – because you won’t.
 The author says these are a non-sequential trilogy (or words to that effect), related but you can start anywhere.
-I would highly recommend starting with “Shadow”; the sequel to Shadow of the Wind came out in 2016, will be out in English end of November 2018: look for The Labyrinth of the Spirits (2016), and that definitely should come last.
+I would highly recommend starting with “Shadow”; the sequel to Shadow is The Labyrinth of the Spirits (2016), and that definitely should come last.